Sunday February 21, 2016

 The Archbishop of the Boston Archdiocese, Cardinal Bernard Law, who had held nearly unchallenged authority over Boston society, was shown to have orchestrated the hushing up of priestly misconduct.
 And he was forced to resign the following December.

 After a year and a half of the Globe's reporting, 250 priests stood accused of sexually abusing children over the course of 50 years.
-It stands as a landmark of investigative reporting, that won the Pulitzer Prize.
+It stands as a landmark of investigative reporting and won the Pulitzer Prize.

-The story of the Boston Globe's investigation is the subject of Spotlight, which is nominated for six Oscars, including Best Picture, at next week's Academy Awards.
+The story of the Boston Globe's investigation is the subject of Spotlight, which won the Academy Award for Best Picture in 2016.

 It's very much about the work of journalists, and considering how much investigative journalism is unglamorous, painstaking tedium - knocking on doors, making cold calls, chasing false leads, poring over file after file of archives and records.
 It is unlikely material for a suspenseful thriller.But in the tradition of All The President's Men, the Globe's journalists are depicted as gutsy defenders of the public interest, using their wits and courage to expose wrongdoing.
 You could be excused for pumping your fist at the film's climax.